Yi In-hwa: Work

-As can be deduced from its title which is taken from Hamlet, Who Can Tell Me Who I Am (1992) depicts the madness of 1980s Korea and questions whether anyone was able to find his true self in that era.
+As can be deduced from its title which is taken from King Lear, Who Is It That Can Tell Me Who I Am (1992) depicts the madness of 1980s Korea and questions whether anyone was able to find his true self in that era.
 Yi's critical attitude toward the 80s may be a necessary step before ushering in 1990s literature, but it has often been criticized for its one-dimensional belittlement of a painful era in Korean modern history.

-Yi was an unusual author for the era in that he was a supporter of the Park Chung-hee regime and in his novel The Path of Human(1997-1998) presented Park as an unequivocal hero, a stance that quickly caught the attention of the press.
+Yi was an unusual author for the era in that he was a supporter of the Park Chung Hee regime and in his novel The Path of Human(1997–1998) presented Park as an unequivocal hero, a stance that quickly caught the attention of the press.
 As a member of the so-called 3-8-6 Generation in Korea, Park would have been expected to be anti-dictator and pro-democracy, but he was not.
 The book sparked huge controversy among Korean intellectuals, making Yi one of the ultra-conservative novelists.
-Recently, he is depicted as a rather progressive figure because of his ardent opposition to Korean ruling Saenuri Party's online game regulation act.Everlasting Empire (1993), modeled after Umberto Eco’s The Name of the Rose, borrows elements of a detective novel in tracing the mystery surrounding the death of Prince Sado and his son King Jeongjo.
+Recently, he is depicted as a rather progressive figure because of his ardent opposition to Korean ruling Saenuri Party's online game regulation act.Everlasting Empire (1993), modeled after Umberto Eco's The Name of the Rose, borrows elements of a detective novel in tracing the mystery surrounding the death of Prince Sado and his son King Jeongjo.
 An entertaining novel with potential for mass appeal, Everlasting Empire was also embroiled in much controversy due to the author's over-interpretation of history and the conservative statements he made.
 Yi's works, in general, shows a strong political leaning: at times, it is as though the author borrows the pages of his own novel to express his political views and promote the awareness of certain socio-political and historical issues.
-This book is one of Yi's notable works, being million seller nationwide.
+This book is one of Yi's notable works, being a million seller nationwide.

 His latest fiction, Inferno 9 (2012), was originally developed for the online game under the same name.
 The book is about intellectually intensified humans going inside a dream world to solve a mystery.
 The relationship between the real world and dream world is thoroughly described in the story, combined with his fantastic creativity inspired from games.